carbon-design-system/icons-motion/.github/ISSUE_TEMPLATE/new-icon-animation.md

 ---
 name: New icon animation
-about: Open this issue for a specific icon that needs to be animated and added to the collection
+about: Add a new animated icon to the package
-title: New icon animation:
+title: 'New icon animation: (name of icon)'
-labels: new icon
+labels: ''
 assignees: ''

 ---